nanobox-io/nanobox-guides/articles/php/generic/add-components.md

 $ nanobox dev deploy
 ```

 **Note:** Web and worker components are provisioned and started in sim and production environments, but not in dev.
-Data components are provisioned in all components.
+Data components are provisioned in all environments.